Ray Allen, Jason Kidd, Steve Nash Among 2018 Basketball Hall of Fame Finalists

 Ray Allen, Jason Kidd, Steve Nash Among 2018 Basketball Hall of Fame FinalistsFebruary 17, 2018

-The Naismith Memorial Basketball Hall of Fame announced 13 finalists for this year's class, headlined by Ray Allen, Jason Kidd and Steve Nash.
+The Naismith Memorial Basketball Hall of Fame on Saturday announced 13 finalists for this year's class, headlined by Ray Allen, Jason Kidd and Steve Nash.

 Other finalists up for induction in 2018 include Maurice Cheeks, Grant Hill, Kim Mulkey, Katie Smith, Tina Thompson, Rudy Tomjanovich and Chris Webber.